Bifocal Reading Glasses

 Introduction to Eyeglass Frames and Lenses

-While I still prefer the traditional term spectacles — or refer to their type with greater specificity (like “bifocals” rather than “glasses”) — many simply refer to the topic at hand as glasses or eyeglasses.
-These classic spectacles are supported by tiny pads designed to balance on the bridge of your nose while remaining secured by hooking back around your ears.
+While I still like the traditional term spectacles — or refer to their type with greater specificity (like “bifocals” rather than “glasses”) — many simply refer to the topic at hand as glasses or eyeglasses.
+These classic eyeglasses are supported by tiny pads designed to balance on the bridge of your nose while remaining secured by hooking back around your ears.
 For those of you who enjoy a little history, you might read more about historical models such as the lorgnette, monocle or the pince-nez.

 Contemporary Bifocal Reading Glasses